 The 1UZ was designed for luxury sports cars and sedans, so while it is fairly torquey, it makes its best power high in the rev range.
 The 2UZ was designed for pickups and SUVs, so it produced much more torque down low.
 Things like a new intake manifold help the 2UZ achieve this.

 There are other minor differences, but here are the main ones: displacement, cylinder block material, and intake manifold.

 2UZFE vs 3UZFE

 How does the 2UZFE stack up against the later 3UZFE?
-The 3UZFE is based off of the 1UZ, and shares many of its components with it.
-The 2UZFE has .4 liters of larger displacement, but weighs considerably more thanks to its iron block.
+The 3UZFE is based on the 1UZ and shares many of its components with it.
+The 2UZFE has .4 liters of larger displacement but weighs considerably more thanks to its iron block.
 The 3UZ’s weakness is its thin cylinder sleeves.

 When it comes down it, the 2UZFE is the superior engine.
 Although it weighs way more, it can withstand more horsepower than the 3UZ.
 If you must have a UZ engine, just go with the 1UZ.
 It’s the best overall engine.

 Overall the 2UZ is actually a lot like the 1UZFE.
 They are designed for different applications, but their parts are mostly interchangeable.
 The 2UZ is a super torquey, and super strong engine.
-Its relatively small compared to its competitors engines, but its makes as much torque, or more, at a lower RPM than its competitors.
+It’s relatively small compared to its competitor’s engines, but it makes as much torque, or more, at a lower RPM than its competitors.
 Let me know what you think of the 2UZFE in the comments below!